duckdb/duckdb-web/docs/api/python/data_ingestion.md

 	]
 }
 ```
-Then we'll convert it as a `MAP` of key-value pairs of the two lists zipped together.
+Then we'll convert it to a `MAP` of key-value pairs of the two lists zipped together.
 NOTE: the name of the fields matters and the two lists need to have the same size.

 Otherwise we'll try to convert it as a `STRUCT`